EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Data/Data Science/Modelling Mindsets.md

 - Likelihoodism is the purist among the statistical modeling mindsets: it fully embraces the likelihood function as evidence for a statistical hypothesis.

-- “The likelihood principle asserts that two observations that generate identical likelihood functions are equivalent as evidence
+- The likelihood principle asserts that two observations that generate identical likelihood functions are equivalent as evidence

 - Imagine two experiments that produce the same data: Flip the coin 12 times.
 Observe 9 heads.
 Flip the coin until the tail appears 3 times.
 The third tail appears on the 12th flip.
 Same outcome but different stopping criteria.
 Should both experiments come to the same conclusion about the fairness of the coin?
 Depends on the mindset.
 Both experiments have the same likelihood, up to a constant factor.
 Likelihoodists would say that both experiments carry the same evidence.
 Frequentists might use a hypothesis test with a confidence level of 5%.
 Since the experiments have different stopping criteria, the frequentist uses different tests.
 As a result, the frequentist would reject the null hypothesis in experiment 2), but would not reject it in experiment 1).